learn-co-curriculum/dsc-standard-normal-distribution/README.md

 You will be able to:

 * Compare and contrast the normal and the standard normal distribution
-* Calculate the z-score (standard score) for an observation from normally distributed data
+* Calculate the $z$-score (standard score) for an observation from normally distributed data
 * Understand the process for standardizing data by converting it to the standard normal distribution

 ## What is a Standard Normal Distribution?